Temperance

 Description and Symbology

-We see the Goddess Iris holding two pitchers; one containing wine and the other containing water.
-Behind her, we see a rainbow.
-The sky appears in two halves;
+We see the goddess Iris holding two pitchers: one containing wine, the other water.
+Behind her arches a rainbow.
+The sky is split into two halves:

-• On the right, we see a pale, otherworldly sky (which is actually a negative of the night sky).
-This represents the spiritual or divine world.
+• The Right: A pale, otherworldly sky (actually a negative of the night sky) representing the spiritual or divine world.

-The rainbow bridges between both of these worlds, with Iris between them.
-As a messenger between both worlds, she is a mediator between them, creating balance.
-Without communication, things always fall out of balance.
+The rainbow bridges these two worlds, with Iris standing between them.
+As a messenger, she is a mediator, creating balance.
+Without communication, things inevitably fall out of balance.

-Near to Iris we see a dove, the sign of peace and purity.
-Temperance provides both peace and purity to body and mind.
-Without peace and purity you are unlikely to be receptive to the final part of temperance; spiritual wisdom.
+Near Iris flies a dove, the sign of peace and purity.
+Temperance provides both to the body and mind.
+Without them, you are unlikely to be receptive to the final goal of temperance: spiritual wisdom.

-• Iris has one foot on land and the other in the water (and the water in the Temperance card is often understood to be the same body of water seen in the High Priestess card), suggesting balance between the physical and the subconscious.
+• Foot in the Water: Iris has one foot on land and the other in the water (often understood to be the same body of water seen in the High Priestess card).
+This suggests balance between the physical world and the Unconscious.

-• To the left we see a long path leading from the water to the mountains behind.
-It stops at a temple with smoke or light emanating from the building towards the heavens, suggesting meeting with the deity.
-The path suggests that temperance puts us on the path of enlightenment, but the journey is not complete.
+• The Path: To the left, a long path leads from the water to the mountains, stopping at a temple.
+Light and smoke emanate from the building toward the heavens, suggesting a meeting with the divine.
+The path signifies that temperance puts us on the road to higher consciousness, but the journey is not yet complete.

 row icon image